young-sudo/MBS-Labs/README.md

 `msb_lab10` directory contains a python notebook and an html version of the notebook.

+## Lab 11 - Interpretability of ML

+`msb_lab11` directory contains a python notebook with SmoothGrad implementation

 ## Classnote

 `msb_classnote` contains the classnote on the topic of "scRNA-seq analysis and cellular populations".